Some useful notes regarding the Real Life American 1950s.

 Note if your grandparents or great-grandparents hailed from some different economic, ethnic, or geographic group, there may have been certain differences from the mainstream.
 The lower (working) classes and the very rich, for example, had their own social peculiarities, as did the black community.
 And while the Fifties is remembered as the decade when many immigrant groups from a generation or so before - particularly the Italians - were finally assimilated into the American mainstream, most of them were still old enough to remember their ethnic festivals, foods, and other traditions.
 Finally, much depended on exactly where you lived: life in New York was hardly anything like life in Georgia (where lifestyles were more conservative than in New York), which in turn was hardly anything like life in California (where lifestyles were more liberal than in Georgia or New York).

 Everybody Smokes is Truth in Television.
 And by "everybody" we mean everybody - parents, priests, little old ladies, kids over 10, doctors, teachers, scientists, students - everyone, that is, other than very young children and observant Mormons and members of other religions that don't permit tobacco use.
 As a matter of fact, the highest rate of smoking among men in US history was in this decade, around 63%.
 (The highest for women was during The Sixties at some 54%.)
-Any adult who didn't smoke ran the risk of being viewed as being no fun at all; smoking was accepted in society with much more of a social attitude, with less vindictiveness than today.
-It was considered a positive character trait; people would commonly include "he smokes!" in the list of reasons why someone was fun to be around.
+Any adult who didn't smoke ran the risk of being viewed as being no fun at all.
 Tobacco ads pitched cigarettes to women as a much better habit than fattening candy... and lung cancer patients were often told to switch to filtered cigarettes, because "the unfiltered type could irritate the lungs".
 Cigarette commercials were often run on television, and some brands even sought medical endorsement.

 However, if you wanted to cohabitate publicly with the opposite sex, lawfully wedded (not to say holy) matrimony was the only option that wouldn't get you run out of town.
 Thus the average age of marriage was much lower than it is today, and the average couple dated only for a few months before marrying.
-It wasn't considered right to wait for a long time unless the man had to complete university or a military obligation — otherwise, well, the longer a couple waited, the more likely they were to get impatient and start precipitating the situations mentioned below.
+It wasn't considered right to wait for a long time unless the man had to complete university or a military obligation — otherwise, well, the longer a couple waited, the more likely they were to get impatient and start precipitating Unfortunate Situations.

 It was taken as obvious that marriage would last unto death, and most often it did.
 Divorce rates in the Fifties seem almost phenomenally low compared to more recent years, although whether this was due to people taking their specific relationships more seriously, or whether they were simply more conditioned to marriage as a concept, is still debated.
 While much easier to obtain than of old, divorce was still socially quite risque, and if children were involved the assumption was that the couple would, and should, make every effort to stay together for them.